KArbeRes/MagentaA11yV2/public/content/documentation/web/component/link.md

 ### #a11y - Web Accessibility Acceptance Criteria

 How to test a link
-How to test a link

 GIVEN THAT I am on a page with a link
-GIVEN THAT I am on a page with a link

 1. Keyboard for mobile & desktop

    - WHEN I use the tab key to move focus to a link I SEE focus is strongly visually indicated
    - THEN when I use the enter key to activate the link I SEE my browser goes somewhere
-   - WHEN I use the tab key to move focus to a link I SEE focus is strongly visually indicated
-   - THEN when I use the enter key to activate the link I SEE my browser goes somewhere

 2. Desktop screenreader

-   - WHEN I use a desktop screenreader (NVDA, JAWS, VoiceOver) AND
-   - I use the tab key to move focus to a link
-      - I HEAR its purpose is clear
-      - I HEAR it identifies itself as a link
-   - THEN when I use the enter key to activate the link I HEAR my browser goes somewhere
    - WHEN I use a desktop screenreader (NVDA, JAWS, VoiceOver) AND
    - I use the tab key to move focus to a link
       - I HEAR its purpose is clear